Domain walls in Horndeski gravity: Horndeski gravity

+In this section, we investigate the presence of domain walls in Horndeski gravity.
+For this, we perform the equations of motion with a domain walls {\it Ansatz} as pointed in \cite{Bazeia:2007vx}.
+In fact, there are many scenarios presenting domain walls solutions in Einstein gravity in the literature \cite{Cvetic:1996vr,Vilenkin:1981zs,Vilenkin:1984hy,Lee,Zeldovich,Kuzmin,Kuzmin1,Kuzmin2,Kuzmin3,Groen:1992sm,La:1992fs,Bazeia:2007vx}.
+But, here in our case, this is the first time that we talk about this procedure in the theory beyond Einstein gravity.
+Horndeski in \cite{Horndeski:1974wa} proposes a theory with the following Lagrangian

-where $X\equiv -\frac{1}{2}\nabla_{\mu}\phi\nabla^{\nu}\phi$ is the standard kinematic term.
-The Lagrangian of this model with the single scalar field provide second-order field equations and second-order energy-momentum tensor \cite{Horndeski:1974wa,Anabalon:2013oea,Cisterna:2014nua,Heisenberg:2018vsk}.
-In Eq. \eqref{1}, we can note $G_{k}(X,\phi)$ are arbitrary functions of the scalar field and its kinetic term.
-Now, We consider an interesting subclass of this theory know as F4 theories \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw,Starobinsky:2016kua,Bruneton:2012zk} with non-minimal kinetic coupling, which is given by the action
+where ${X\equiv -\frac{1}{2}(\nabla\phi)^{2}}$ is the standard kinematic term.
+The Lagrangian of this model with the single scalar field provides second-order field equations and second-order energy-momentum tensor \cite{Horndeski:1974wa,Anabalon:2013oea,Cisterna:2014nua,Heisenberg:2018vsk}.
+In Eq.~\eqref{01}, we can note there are arbitrary $G_{k}(X,\phi)$ functions of the scalar field and its kinetic term. {However, Horndeski's theory is difficult to analyze without specifying these functions.
+There is a special subclass of this theory, sometimes called the Fab Four (F4) \cite{Charmousis:2011bf,Charmousis:2011ea}, for which the coefficients are chosen such that the Lagrangian is written in the form